ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ```
 ## Configuration

-To match personal needs, all operation details can be configured using the file [`config.ini`](config.ini.dist).
+To match personal needs, all operational details can be configured by modifying entries within the file [`config.ini`](config.ini.dist).
 The file needs to be created first:

 ```shell